 Most browsers allow you to refuse to accept cookies and to delete cookies.
 The methods for doing so vary from browser to browser, and from version to version.
 You can however obtain up-to-date information about blocking and deleting cookies via these links:

 Blocking all cookies will have a negative impact upon the usability of many websites.

 If you block cookies, you will not be able to use all the features on our website.

 13. Who we are

 Freeads.co.uk is owned and operated by Freeads Classifieds Ltd, registered in England and Wales (company number 004438153).
 Our registered office is Enterprise House, Beeson's Yard, Bury Lane, Rickmansworth, Herts, WD3 1DS, trading at 4, Downmill Road, Bracknell, RG12 1QS.
-You can contact us by post, using our website contact form, by telephone, on 0207 965 7104 or by live chat below (available during office hours).
+You can contact us by post, using our website contact form.

 Our data protection officer's is Mr G Tebbutt.
 See above for contact information.